 The Company.
 Yahoo!
-Inc., together with its consolidated subsidiaries ("Yahoo" or the "Company"), is a guide focused on informing, connecting, and entertaining our users.
-By creating highly personalized experiences for its users, the Company keeps people connected to what matters most to them, across devices and around the world.
-In turn, the Company creates value for advertisers by connecting them with the audiences that build their businesses.
-For advertisers, the opportunity to be a part of users' digital habits across products and platforms is a powerful tool to engage audiences and build brand loyalty.
-Advertisers can build their businesses by advertising to targeted audiences on the Company's online properties and services ("Yahoo Properties") and through a distribution network of third-party entities ("Affiliates") who integrate the Company's advertising offerings into their Websites or other offerings ("Affiliate sites").
+Inc., together with its consolidated subsidiaries ("Yahoo" or the "Company"), is a guide to digital information discovery, focused on informing, connecting, and entertaining users through its search, communications, and digital content products.
+By creating highly personalized experiences, the Company helps users discover the information that matters most to them around the world - on mobile or desktop.
+The Company creates value for advertisers with a streamlined, simple advertising technology stack that leverages Yahoo's data, content, and technology to connect advertisers with their target audiences.
+Advertisers can build their businesses through advertising to targeted audiences on the Company's online properties and services ("Yahoo Properties") and a distribution network of third party entities ("Affiliates") who integrate the Company's advertising offerings into their websites or other offerings ("Affiliate sites").
+The Company's revenue is generated principally from search and display advertising.
 The Company manages and measures its business geographically, principally in the Americas, EMEA (Europe, Middle East, and Africa) and Asia Pacific.

 Basis of Presentation.
 The condensed consolidated financial statements include the accounts of Yahoo!
 Inc. and its majority-owned or otherwise controlled subsidiaries.
-All significant intercompany accounts and transactions have been eliminated.
+All intercompany accounts and transactions have been eliminated.
 Investments in entities in which the Company can exercise significant influence, but does not own a majority equity interest or otherwise control, are accounted for using the equity method and are included as investments in equity interests on the condensed consolidated balance sheets.
 The Company has included the results of operations of acquired companies from the date of the acquisition.
-Beginning in the three months ended March 31, 2015, the Company classifies editorial costs as cost of revenue - other rather than including such costs in sales and marketing expense.
-To conform to the current period presentation, the Company reclassified \$13 million in certain website editorial costs previously included in sales and marketing expense to cost of revenue - other for the three months ended March 31, 2014.
-Also, beginning in the three months ended March 31, 2015, the Company classifies non-datacenter facilities-related costs within general and administrative expense.
-To conform to the current period presentation, the Company reclassified \$13 million in facilities-related costs previously included in product development expense and \$15 million previously included in sales and marketing expense to general and administrative expense for the three months ended March 31, 2014.
 Certain prior period amounts have been reclassified to conform to the current period presentation.